 Minimal adverse impacts to worker health and safety during construction and operation of the Proposed Action would be expected.
 Contractor and operations personnel would be required to follow and implement OSHA, and NASA or USAF safety standards to establish and maintain a safe working environment.
 Explosive site safety plans would be submitted and approved prior to test fire and launch operations taking place.
-There would be no cumulative impact to worker or public health and safety as a result of the Proposed Action.
+Additionally, as part of the FAA license application review process, the FAA would conduct a safety review of operations prior to the issuance of an FAA license There would be no cumulative impact to worker or public health and safety as a result of the Proposed Action.